WinterAxis/ESV-MD-Bible/The_Bible_esv/10_2_Samuel/2_Sam_7.md

 And now, O Lord God, you are God, and your words are true, and you have promised this good thing to your servant.

 ###### 29
 Now therefore may it please you to bless the house of your servant, so that it may continue forever before you.
-For you, O Lord God, have spoken, and with your blessing shall the house of your servant be blessed forever." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+For you, O Lord God, have spoken, and with your blessing shall the house of your servant be blessed forever."

 ***